 Hormonal changes during puberty, pregnancy, and the menstrual cycle, environmental irritants, and skin care products are all common causes of acne flare-ups.
 Acne typically appears on the face, neck, back, chest, and shoulders or any area where oil glands are present.

 There are many misconceptions about the causes of acne.
 Acne does not result from too much dirt on the skin i.e. uncleanness.
 It is often hereditary.
 Acne does not come from eating a lot of junk food.
 Research does not show that chocolate, nuts and greasy foods cause acne.

 However, diets that are high in refined sugars may be related to an increase in pimples.
 Different doctors have different views regarding the importance of your diet in skin management.
 It is always important to eat a well balanced diet, however a strict diet by itself will not clear your skin.

 For a normal level of skin care, it is advised that you wash your face twice a day.
 Excessive scrubbing of the face can in fact be counter-productive and make acne worse.
 Those with oily hair may be advised to regularly shampoo.
 Additionally, avoid greasy cosmetics and creams.

 For women, taking off make-up at night is advised, as is using for water based formulas.
 It is important to organize regular facial treatments from a licensed aesthetician.
 Don’t try to remove pimples yourself, as infection, inflammation and scarring may result.

 Dr. Rivkin uses a combination of therapies customized to each patient’s needs, based on skin type and severity of your acne.
 Our nearly painless way to treat acne regimens include the following:

-To learn more about Dr. Rivkin’s acne skin treatments including the treatment of acne scars, or to schedule your free consultation in the Los Angeles / Brentwood area, contact us by phone or email today.
+To learn more about Dr. Rivkin’s acne skin treatments including the treatment of acne scars, or to schedule your consultation, contact us by phone or email today.